Skip to Content

 Click Finished to close the activity configuration.

-Configure it with a name (such as Write Process), a path (such as /), and an appropriate filename (such as account.json or, for a date-stamped filename, dropbox_process_results_[date]_[time].json).
-The “FTP Write” activity will look like this:
+Configure it with a name, a path (such as /), and an appropriate file name (such as account.json or, for a date-stamped file name, dropbox_process_results_[date]_[time].json).

-You will need to specify a schema for the Write activity.
+You will need to specify a schema for the activity.
 The simplest way is to provide the desired output file as a sample schema.
-Select Yes, Provide New Schema:
+Select Yes, provide new schema:

 You can provide the schema in a number of ways: loading a URL, uploading a file, or typing or pasting directly in the editor: